gmurro/tablut/README.md

 ## Run

-To lauch the tool, you will simply move in `jars` directory and run the Server with:
+To launch the tool, you will simply move in `jars` directory and run the Server with:
 ```sh
 java -jar Server.jar
 ```